ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.03/+article.md

 This was too special to just be put in the video section, but it's finally here.
 There's so much to discuss, but I would like to say that we shouldn't let our guards down yet.
 Though, I gotta say that it's so amazing to know these were developed in only (roughly) a year.

-For those who haven't got it, please be patient and don't let your 1 year of waiting inside your home go to waste by going out prematurely.
-For those who got it already, please be considerate and understand that not all of us has got it, don't go out either and risk bringing home the virus.
+If you haven't got it, please be patient and don't let your 1 year of waiting inside your home go to waste by going out prematurely.
+If you got it already, please be considerate and understand that not all of us has got it, don't go out either and risk bringing home the virus.
 You might not get sick, but you might still caught it and spread it to those around you.

 ![!YouTube#d](K3odScka55A "Why you can't compare Covid-19 vaccines")